 - a.
-Go to www.MySchoolBucks.com or download the mobile app and register for a free account. - b.
+Go to www.MyMealTime.com or download the mobile app and register for a free account. - b.
 Be sure to choose D'Arbonne Woods Charter School for the school district. - c.
 Add your students using their name, student ID and birthdate.
 You can find your student's ID number (SIDNO) on Parent Command. - d.
 Make a payment to your students' accounts with your credit/debit card or electronic check.
 A program fee will apply.
-You will have the opportunity to review any fees and cancel if you choose before you are charged. - e.
-If you have any questions, contact MySchoolBucks directly: - 1. support@myschoolbucks.com - 2.
-(855) 832-5226 - 3.
-Visit myschoolbucks.com and click on Help
+You will have the opportunity to review any fees and cancel if you choose before you are charged. - V. Students who are graduating or leaving DWCS. - a.
+Payment in full is due immediately. - b.
+Outstanding balance will be sent to collections after 60 days.